KelvinNgumo/Calculator/README.md

     * Division
     * Total Sum

-    design the fine UI interface.
+   design the fine UI interface as the final stage.